icgc-argo/workflow-api/README.md

-# workflow-search
+# workflow-api
-This service exposes a REST API, which in combination with [workflow-management's](https://github.com/icgc-argo/workflow-management) API, is WES compliant for getting runs and service information.
-There is also a Graphql API for querying workflow runs and tasks information.
+This service exposes a WES compliant REST API and an ARGO Graphql API for getting, starting and canceling runs.
 Data fetching for both APIs is backed by elasticsearch (filter, paging, & sorting).

 ## Tech Stack
 - Java 11